 By 2022, the government targets petrochemicals output of 180mn tonnes with growth largely dependent on gas extraction, a figure that can only be achieved with vastly increased access to ethane as well as continued improvement in international relations.
 BMI forecasts that by 2020, ethylene capacity alone will total 12.28mn tpa, with the completion of the Olefins 11 and 12 projects, which will have capacities of 2.0mn tpa and 1.2mn tpa respectively.

-We have also included in the forecast the plans for the USD12bn petrochemical hub at Chabahar, on the Gulf of Oman, which will add to the company's major petrochemical operations at Assaluyeh and Bandar Imam.
-Dubbed the Makran Petrochemical Plan, the project will be the biggest carried out by private investors in Iran and will include capacities of 1.2mn tpa of ethylene and 300,000tpa each of low density PE (LDPE), high density PE (HDPE) and linear low density PE (LLDPE).
+We have included in the forecast the plans for the USD12bn petrochemical hub at Chabahar, on the Gulf of Oman, which will add to the company's major petrochemical operations at Assaluyeh and Bandar Imam.
+The first phase of a major petrochemical complex in the Chabahar free trade-industrial zone (FTZ) will be completed by 2018.
+The first phase includes six plants, whereas the full project is comprised of 18 plants with an annual output of 23mn tpa.
+The FTZ enables foreign investors to buy as much as 100% of any plant and the project is also exempt from income tax for 20 years.
+Dubbed the Makran Petrochemical Plan, the project will be the biggest carried out by private investors in Iran and will include capacities of 1.2mn tpa of ethylene and 300,000tpa each of low density polyethylene (LDPE), high density polyethylene (HDPE) and linear low density polyethylene (LLDPE).
 Polypropylene (PP) is also set to be included, but no firm capacities are indicated.